viccon/sturdyc/README.md

 ```

 The latter can give you a slight performance boost in situations where you're
-unlikely to ever exceed the capacity of your cache.
+unlikely to ever exceed the capacity you've assigned to your cache.

 However, when the cache capacity is reached, the second eviction strategy is
 triggered.
 This process performs evictions on a per-shard basis, selecting